Social media really can make or break a brand. For The High Rise Co, the power of YouTube lead to a company with an insanely widespread consumer base.

 Click play to listen above.
-Scroll down for a deep dive into show notes and a transcript.
+Scroll down for a deep dive into show notes.

 About this Episode:

 The High Rise started six years ago when Erin saw a couple of his friends creating their own T-shirt brand and decided he wanted to follow suit.
 Now, High Rise TV, which was born out of the cannabis lifestyle clothing brand, has more than 170,000 subscribers and the videos are viewed by as many as 50,000 people.

 “I saw a lot of other brands doing it, but they were doing it very in your face, pot leaves everywhere, and smoke weed and stoner and kinda crazy.
 So I kinda wanted to take the approach to, you know, let’s make the stoner stuff, but let’s also make the subtle stuff that other people can wear,” Erin told Brandboom’s Amy Zhou on the podcast.

 And for an industry that is rapidly expanding (North American marijuana sales are projected to top $20.2 billion by 2021), Coffey not only built a brand that consumers love, but he also utilized social media to build a fan base along with his market.

 “The first couple of years was a lot of YouTube, a lot of Facebook.
 And then as Instagram rolled around, we got on Instagram.

 "Fast-forward to today, and I would say about a year ago, we really started messing with the paid advertising as far as doing Instagram paid ads and Facebook paid ads.
 And I literally just went 100% into that for about six to eight months.
 I’ve really, really been able to dial that in pretty crazy.

 "I would say 90% of my marketing budget and focus is on paid Instagram advertising,” Erin said.